Waterfalls and Wine Pours

 BONUS WINE: Visit the nearby wine region in Morgan Hill and Gilroy, known for its oaky chardonnays and bold cabs.
 Drop in at any of the 30+ wineries and enjoy a pour!
 (Pictured: Kirigin Cellars.)

-{DECEMBER 2023 NOTE: Due to recent storm activity, check the status of this hike before planning to go.} Uvas Canyon can be found at 8515 Croy Rd., Morgan Hill.
+{NOTE: If there's been a recent storm, check the status of this hike before planning to go.} Uvas Canyon can be found at 8515 Croy Rd., Morgan Hill.
 From US-101, exit onto Bailey Ave., then turn left onto McKean Rd.
 Turn right onto Croy Rd.
 After 4.5 miles, turn into the parking lot.
 The park is open from 8 a.m. to sunset.
 A $6 reservation is required for entry.
 Dog-friendly!

 Story and photos by Heather Werner, @heath.er.wer.ner